Actionable Three-Phase Infeasibility Optimization with Varying Slack Sources: Abstract

 \section{Abstract}

 Modern distribution grids that include numerous distributed energy resources (DERs) and battery electric vehicles (BEVs) will require simulation and optimization methods that can capture behavior under infeasible operating scenarios to assess reliability.
-A three-phase infeasibility analysis is based on localizing and identifying power deficient areas in distribution feeders via a non-convex optimization that injects and subsequently minimizes slack sources, subject to AC network constraints.
-In our power flow optimization, we introduce and compare three different representations for slack resources: current, power, and admittance.
-Operational bounds are incorporated to ensure realistic solutions for all cases.
-We find that the slack power formulation converges fastest across our testcases of up to 1599 nodes, and both slack power and slack admittance generally return smaller net power requirements for network feasibility as compared with slack current models.
-Formulations with slack power models and slack admittance models are demonstrated to effectively represent reactive power compensation on a taxonomy feeder.
+A three-phase infeasibility analysis (TPIA) localizes and identifies power deficient areas in distribution feeders via a non-convex optimization that injects and subsequently minimizes slack sources, subject to AC network constraints.
+In this paper, we extend the TPIA framework by introducing operational bounds to ensure realistic, actionable solutions.
+We incorporate current, reactive power, and susceptance slack sources to model real-world assets, and discuss their potential use cases.
+We show that the voltage-bounded TPIA formulations provide actionable solutions for realistic networks of up to 5360 nodes where power flow simulations either fail or return low-voltage solutions.
+We demonstrate reactive power compensation using the slack susceptance formulation on an infeasible test case.